sidlogism/impsia_python_toolbox/README.md

 ## How to run the unit tests, doctests and linters automatically ##
 You first need to install the linters listed in tox.ini.
 The automated pip-installation via tox-dependencies is omitted because on OpenBSD python "distribution packages" are installed via OS-packages (via pkg_add) instead of via pip.

-After installation of required linters, in "distribution root" (see below) run: `tox`
+After installation of required linters, in "distribution root" (see definition below) run: `tox` You can also run the `tox`-command in any subdirectory of "distribution root" (see definition below).

 ## How to run the unit tests, linters and the single doctests manually ##